Financial Statement Analysis (FSA)

 Horizontal & Vertical analysis

 A horizontal analysis consists of a two-year comparison of financial data with other years.
-This analysis is also known as trend analysis.
+This type of financial analysis is also known as trend analysis.
 The horizontal analysis is often expressed in monetary terms (currency) and percentages.

 Comparisons of currency amounts provide analysts with an insight into aspects that might contribute significantly to the profitability or the financial position of the organization.
 An example of a horizontal analysis in currency: In 2011, an organization turned over two million more than in the previous year.